 Permaculture works fine in many instances, but is mostly an approach to stabilizing the existing soil, preventing erosion.
 Under a permaculture system the nutrients that are in the soil are largely retained; what is taken away is supposedly replaced with a fresh layer of organic matter.
 If every bit of the crop that was taken away was somehow brought back and replaced, the soil nutrient content would still only be what it was to start with, which in the case of most agricultural soils is far from ideal.

-The various fans and promoters of soil biology, from earthworms to fungus, as the "holy grail" of sustainable agriculture, tell us that a bio-active soil will break down toxic residues, increase humus, and the beneficial soil organisms will make minerals and nutrients available to the plant.
-The question that is not asked is what if the needed minerals are not to be found in the soil?
+The various fans and promoters of soil biology, from earthworms to fungus, tell us that a bio-active soil will break down toxic residues, increase humus, and the beneficial soil organisms will make minerals and nutrients available to the plant.
+The question that is not asked is “what if the needed minerals are not to be found in the soil?”

 The newer high-tech solutions, such as hydroponics, or even newer, aeroponics, rate a careful examination.
 Can we count on them to rescue agriculture?
 Not if the goal is to feed the world's people and animals.
 They are fine for growing some pretty tomatoes to sell at the supermarket, or some nice lettuce in the basement, but these "new and modern" systems have a number of basic problems, some of them insurmountable if the goals are sustainability and nutrient-dense food.
 The most obvious failing is that they are energy-hungry.
 They use pumps and fans and often lights.
 In the interests of self-sufficiency, where is that energy to come from?
 If the power goes out is one going to pedal a bicycle generator to keep the pumps and fans going?
 In addition to being energy-hungry, both hydroponics and aeroponics require special containers, growing solutions, training and handling.
 They are not automatic.